mysql-workbench-schema-exporter/mysql-workbench-schema-exporter/README.md

     The indentation size for generated code.

+  * `useTabs`

+    Use tabs for indentation instead of spaces.
+Setting this option will ignore the `indentation`-option

   * `filename`

     The output filename format, use the following tag `%schema%`, `%table%`, `%entity%`, and `%extension%` to allow